 \subsection{Tame topology on definable sets}

-In this section, we recall some results in~\cite{HL}.
-The results are presented slightly differently for our purpose.
-Particularly, we avoid the introduction of $\widehat{V}$ and restrict our attension to definable sets and their $v$+$g$-topologies. \begin{Def} Let $V$ be an algebraic variety over a valued field $F$, a subset $X\subseteq V$ is \deft{$v$-open} if it is open for the valuation topology.
-A subset $X \subseteq V$ is \deft{$g$-open} if it is a positive Boolean combination of Zariski open, closed sets and sets of the form
+In this section, we recall some results from~\cite{HL}.
+They are presented slightly differently from the original statements to fit our usage.
+More specifically, we restrict our attention to definable sets and their $v$+$g$-topologies. \begin{Def} Let $V$ be an algebraic variety over a valued field $F$, $X\subseteq V$ is \textbf{$v$-open} if it is open for the valuation topology. $X \subseteq V$ is \textbf{$g$-open} if it is a positive Boolean combination of Zariski open/closed sets and sets of the form

 where $f$ and $g$ are regular functions defined on $U$, a Zariski open subset of $V$.
-If $Z\subseteq V$ is a definable subset of $V$, a subset $X$ of $Z$ is said to be $v$(respectively $g$)-open in $Z$ if $X= Z\cap Y$, where $Y$ is $v$(respectively $g$)-open in $V$.
-The complement of a $v$(respectively $g$)-open is called $v$(respectively $g$)-closed.
-We say $X$ is \deft{$v$+$g$-open}(respectively \deft{$v$+$g$-closed}) if it is both $v$-open and $g$-open (respectively both $v$-closed and $g$-closed). \end{Def} Note that the $v$+$g$-opens does not form a topology.
-However, when restricted to definable versions of topological notions (like definablly connected components), the behavior of definable sets remains relatively tame under the $v$+$g$-topology. \begin{Def} Let $X$ be a definable subset of $V$, an algebraic variety.
-We say that $X$ is \deft{definably connected} if $X$ cannot be written as a disjoint union of two $v$+$g$-open proper subsets of $X$.
-We say that $X$ has \deft{finitely many definably connected components} if $X$ can be written as a finite disjoint union of $v$+$g$-clopen in $X$, definably connected subsets. \end{Def} \begin{Def} Let $f:V\rightarrow W$ be a definable function from $V$ to $W$, we say $f$ is \deft{$v$(respectively $g$)-continuous} if it $f^{-1}(X)$ is $v$(respectively $g$)-open for $X$ a $v$(respectively $g$)-open subset of $W$.
-We say $f$ is \deft{$v$+$g$-continuous} if $f$ is both $v$-continuous and $g$-continuous. \end{Def}
+If $Z\subseteq V$ is a definable subset of $V$, a subset $X$ of $Z$ is said to be $v$-open (respectively $g$-open) in $Z$ if $X= Z\cap Y$, where $Y$ is $v$-open (respectively $g$-open) in $V$.
+The complement of a $v$-open (respectively $g$-open) is called $v$-closed (respectively $g$-closed).
+We say $X$ is \textbf{$v$+$g$-open} (respectively \textbf{$v$+$g$-closed}) if it is both $v$-open and $g$-open (respectively both $v$-closed and $g$-closed). \end{Def} The topology generated by $v$+$g$-opens will be exactly the valuation topology since the open balls are $v$+$g$-open.
+Note that the $v$+$g$-opens do not form a definable topology in the usual sense, as the $g$-opens are not closed under definable unions.
+However, the $v$+$g$-opens are closed under finite unions.